margaryanani/Mad-Libs/README.md

 - ### Cloning the Repository
   If you want to work with the entire repository and want to make changes, cloning is the best option.

-  - 1st make sure that you have Git installed on your computer.
+  - Make sure that you have Git installed on your computer.
   - Open a terminal.
   - Navigate to the directory where you want to clone the repository.
   - Run this command. ` git clone https://github.com/margaryanani/Mad-Libs.git `